Marketers, be thankful your job is more complicated than playing a game of Go.

 However, multi-domain machine translation, like that offered by Kantan is beginning to gain ground.

 Question answering is a subset of natural language processing that designs systems to answer questions posed in a human language automatically.
-That sure is a mouthful!
-It may be easier to check out the START Natural Language Question Answering System to see an application with this capability.
-It claims to be the “world’s first Web-based question answering system, has been on-line and continuously operating since December 1993.”
+The START Natural Language Question Answering System claims to be the “world’s first Web-based question answering system, has been on-line and continuously operating since December 1993.”

 Did you know that Facebook is training AI to answer questions?
 They’re teaching AI to analyze images and respond to questions asked about those pictures.
 Right now the AI can only provide simple answers.
 But the idea is to enable it to offer more elaborate responses just like a human would.